 Weather Underground reports that the record high was 77 degrees in 1977 and the record low was -5 in 1984.

 The higher sun angle in late winter and early spring melts more snow on roofs than say during a January storm.
-So storms with a lower total snow accumulation can actually cause more ice dams.
+So early or late season storms with a lower total snow accumulation can actually cause more ice dams.

 Now you are wondering what difference it makes if you have ice on your roof.
 Icicles are pretty so why can't you just leave them alone?